sunnypatel165/AngularPlayGround/README.md

 cd src
 npm start
 ```
-This wil; build the code and start an Express server.
+This will build the code and start an Express server.

 Go to localhost:4200 from your browser.

 ## APM